tl;dr

 The mcp-playbook

-).
-To pull this image and for the server to interact with GitHub repositories (like dwarvesf/prompt-log
+server interacts with GitHub repositories (like dwarvesf/prompt-log

 , dwarvesf/prompt-db